 If you need additional storage for large, infrequently accessed files, we also recommend one or more 4TB, 6TB or 8TB+ hard drives.
 Hard drives also work well for storing export files as the export/rendering process is generally not write intensive.

-For manufacturing, product design, architecture and engineering applications, we recommend an NVIDIA Quadro graphics cards as opposed to GeForce GTX cards.
-Quadro cards are officially tested and supported by companies like Autodesk and Dassault and are more reliable.
-Most importantly, unlike GTX cards, they have double precision floating point calculations (FP64) capability enabled, which is essential for these types of applications.
+For manufacturing, product design, architecture and engineering applications, we recommend an NVIDIA Quadro graphics cards as opposed to GeForce cards.
+Quadro cards are officially tested and supported by companies like Autodesk and Dassault.
+Most importantly, unlike GeForce cards, they have double precision floating point calculations (FP64) capability enabled, which is essential for these types of applications.